x3bla/AlphaDelta/README.md

 # Installation

-For the bot to work 100%, you need to FFmpeg and add the bin folder to path, Youtube_dl and PyNaCl with discord Voice
+For the bot to work 100%, you need to FFmpeg and add the bin folder to path, yt-dlp and PyNaCl with discord Voice

 **CHANGE THE data.txt INTO data.json**